All Souls Day – November 2nd

 List of plays performed in February 1596 by the Admiral’s Men

 ‘Crack me this Nut’ was performed by the Admiral’s Men at the Rose Theatre in Southwark, London.
-One of the dates it was performed was on September 25th 1595, and as you can see, above, it was also performed on February 7th 1596.
+One of the dates it was performed was on September 25th 1595.
+As you can see, above, it was also performed on February 7th 1596.
+You can find the other dates it was performed, and the income generated in this blog from Henslowe’s papers.
+In fact, the play was performed 16 times in all, then sold by Edward Alleyn.
+Sadly, no one knows what it was about.
+It might relate to the sense of our phrase ‘a tough nut to crack.’

 The list of February dates for the Admiral’s Men is from my dossier for my Shakespeare’s London walks.
-I’m not entirely sure of the book I photocopied it from, but it derives from the wonderful archive of Philip Henslowe and his leading actor Edward Alleyn.
+I’m not entirely sure of the book I photocopied it from, but it derives from the wonderful archive of Philip Henslowe and his leading actor, Edward Alleyn.
 Henslowe’s records were stored in a locked trunk for 260 years.

 I searched the archive for ‘Crack me this nut’ but their search engine searches for anything that mentions ANY of the words, and as the word ‘this’ is in virtually everything in the archive, the search is effectively useless.
 Putting ‘Crack me this nut’ in quotes does not help.
 I have emailed them!

 A subscriber sent me another link which has various speculations, and the following entry.
-For more read https://lostplays.folger.edu/Crack_Me_This_Nut

 Master Ponsonby.
 Entred for his copie vnder the hands of the Wardens A booke